flosse/scaleApp/README.markdown

     - dropped `subscribe`, `unsubscribe` and `publish` from Mediator API (use `on`, `off` and `emit` instead)
     - the methods `lsModules`, `lsInstances`, `lsPlugins` moved to the `ls` plugin
+    - the `destroy` method of a module is now optional
 - plugins
     - new `submodule` plugin
     - improved `permission` and `i18n`